 If our team is interested in your story, they’ll be in touch.

-Rubens Cantuni is an Emmy-awarded digital product designer, currently working as UX design manager for one of the biggest tech companies in the world.
+Rubens Cantuni is an Emmy-awarded digital product designer, currently working as UX design manager for one of the world’s biggest tech companies.

-Edward Hearn has a Ph.D. in economics and now works as a data scientist for Truist Financial.
+Edward Hearn has a Ph.D. in economics and works at Resolution Economics.
 Most of his career has been in workforce analytics and human capital modeling.